Adidas Alphabounce Review Facts

 • ADIWEAR Outsole

-• Sock-Like construction for snug and comfortable fit
+• Sock-Like construction for a snug and comfortable fit

-There is much comparison between the Alpha Bounce and the Adidas Ultra Boost.
-In reality it’s an unfair comparison.
+There are many comparisons between the Adidas Alphabounce and the Adidas Ultra Boost.
+In reality, it’s an unfair comparison.
 For one, there’s the significant price difference, about $80 to be exact.
-The Ultra Boost is more expensive.
+The Ultra Boost is more expensive than Adidas Alphabounce.
 And secondly, the Ultra Boost is a true running shoe designed specifically for the sport.
 You can think of the Alpha Bounce as the introductory shoe into the rest of the more advanced Adidas line.
 We think Adidas purposefully meant to for the Alpha Bounce to be taken less seriously than its other shoes.
-But it’s still a shoe that can provide the running essentials while maintaining a casual appeal.
+But Adidas Alphabounce still a shoe that can provide the running essentials while maintaining a casual appeal.
 Let’s find out what puts the Alpha Bounce in a category of its own.

-It’s safe to say that the Alpha Bounce is a shoe that leaves the consumer with the freedom of how to label it.
+It’s safe to say that the Adidas Alphabounce is a shoe that leaves the consumer with the freedom of how to label it.
 “Are these my running shoes?
 Or are they my wear to the office on casual Friday shoes?”
 Why can’t they be both!
-Perhaps they are the sneakers with no labels and categories attached.
+Perhaps the Adidas Alphabounce are the sneakers with no labels and categories attached.